-One of the biggest areas of concern in the restaurant business is food cost.
-It is ever changing.
-One week lettuce may be $10 a case and then the next week a drought in California causes it to jump to $50 a case.
+One of the biggest areas of concern in the restaurant business is the cost of food.
+It is ever-changing.
+One week lettuce might be $10 a case and then the next week drought in California causes it to jump to $50 a case.
 So how do you keep your food cost in line on your restaurant menu if the price of food jumps up and down?
 One way is through Market Price, where you routinely change the price of menu items according to the current market, which goes by supply and demand.

 When Market Price Works on a Restaurant Menu